 - Strong growth of an industrializing country over nearly two centuries led to increasingly negative effects on our air, water, and land, with accompanying serious effects on people's health and the environment. - Beginning in the 1960s, federal, state, and local governments took concerted actions, enacting and implementing legislation that created strong regulatory programs to clean up the environment, protect public health and welfare, and prevent further degradation. - Those programs have dramatically improved the environment, resulting in significant commercial and recreational benefits.
-They have also greatly enhanced protection of public health. - However, significant cleanup remains, and action is needed to address climate change, other continuing and emerging challenges, and to maintain the benefits achieved so far.
+They have also greatly enhanced protection of public health. - However, significant cleanup remains to be done, and action is needed to address emerging environmental challenges and maintain the benefits achieved so far.